jlmelville/drnb/README.md

 need a bespoke invocation you can override the `runner` field for that plugin in `plugins/plugins.toml`.

+See `docs/plugin-protocol.md` for the complete request/response contract that every plugin runner must follow.

 ### Optional packages

 #### Faiss